 The history of strawberries goes back more than 2000 years.
 Throughout the Middle Ages in Europe they appeared in the gardens of the aristocracy.
 At this time, strawberries also were used for medicinal purposes.
 Europeans who came to the New World discovered that the Native Americans were cultivating strawberries.
 Not surprisingly then, it is not uncommon to find strawberries mentioned in Native American lore.

 Note: Do not pour syrup over the tart until you are ready to eat it.
 Better yet, only pour juice on the individual servings.
-And, by all means, don’t throw away the Strawberry Grand Marnier syrup!
+And, by all means, don’t throw away the Strawberry Grand Marnier syrup, pour some on your pancakes or waffles!
 It is oh so yummy.

-  - 1 stick of butter cold cut into pieces
+- 4 oz butter cold, cut into pieces

 - 3 egg yolks

 - 1/4 sugar

 - 2 Tbsp Grand Marnier

 - 1/4 cup sugar